 Lead Author, Co-author One, Co-Author Two Institute Leadauthoremail email@example.com Co-authoroneemail Co-authortwoemail

 Abstract: This page contains information about the formatting requirements for the proceedings of the OWPS.
 Please read this page carefully.
-Your paper should be not longer than 5000 words and references should be in the Harvard style (see reference list below).
+Your paper may be longer than 5000 words (but we will discuss longer items with you: sometimes they can be shortened).
+References should be in the Harvard style (see reference list below).